opensearch-project/opensearch-protobufs/DEVELOPER_GUIDE.md

  npm run preprocessing  -i <input_path> -o <output_path>
 ```

+**openapi-generator**

+OpenAPI Generator offers a range of configuration options.
+The configuration is specified in the [protobuf-generator-config.yaml](tools/proto-convert/src/config/protobuf-generator-config.yaml).
+OpenAPI Generator supports the customization of mustache templates to generate the desired output, with the templates located in [protobuf-schema-template](tools/proto-convert/src/config/protobuf-schema-template)
 # Ignored files

 All generated files are excluded from version control via the `.gitignore` file.
 This includes: